 Everything in Denmark is expensive, from accommodation and utilities to fuel and eating out.
-In fact, Denmark's capital, Copenhagen, is one of the most expensive cities in the world, ranking 16th out of 209 cities in Mercer’s 2021 Cost of Living Survey.
+In fact, Denmark's capital, Copenhagen, is one of the most expensive cities in the world, ranking ninth out of 227 cities in Mercer’s 2023 Cost of Living Survey.
 Luckily, salaries in Denmark tend to be high and, in most cases, will be able to cover an expat’s costs while also providing them with a good quality of life.

 + PRO: High taxes cover essential services and subsidise others

 Workers in Denmark pay extraordinarily high taxes.
 This tax money is put to good use though, and the population enjoys good social services and free access to education and healthcare.
 Even higher education is free for students from the EU and EEA.
-These services are also of high quality and therefore worth the high tax rates for most.
+These services are of high quality and therefore worth the high tax rates.

 Accommodation in Denmark